PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

     - mm  (allows monitoring of midi messages)
     - pmjni (a dll to provide an interface to PortMidi for Java)

+6)  set the Java SDK path using one of two methods:
+    Method 1: open portmidi/CMakeLists.txt with CMake, configure, and generate -- this should find the Java SDK path and update your solution and project files
+    Method 2: (does not require CMake):
-6)  open the pmjni project properties
+        - open the pmjni project properties
         - visit Configuration Properties, C/C++, General
         - find Additional Include Directories property and open the editor (...)
-    - at the end of the list, you will find two paths beginning with E:\
+        - at the end of the list, you will find two paths mentioning Java
         - these are absolute paths to the Java SDK; you'll need to install the Java SDK (from Sun) and update these directories in order to build this project.

-6)  verify that all project settings are for Win32 Debug release:
+6)  verify that all project settings are for Win32 Release version (unless you are debugging PortMidi):
-    - type Alt-F7
-    - highlight all three projects in left part of Project Settings window;
-    - "Settings For" should say "Win32 Debug"

     -In Visual C++ 2005 Express Edition, there is a drop down menu in the top toolbar to select the Win32 and Debug option.

 7)  use Build->Batch Build ... to build everything in the project

-    -In Visual C++ 2005 Express Edition, use Build->Build Solution
+    -In Visual C++ 2008 Express Edition, use Build->Build Solution

 8)  The settings for these projects were distributed in the zip file, so compile should just work.